kanors-emr/Veda-start-page-news/docs/source/index.rst

 .. .. topic::

-17 November 2024
+17 May 2025

-`Version 4.0.1.0 <https://github.com/kanors-emr/Veda2.0-Installation/releases/tag/v4.0.1.0>`_ has been released.
+`Version 4.1.1.0 <https://github.com/kanors-emr/Veda2.0-Installation>`_ has been released.

+Several major updates in this version:
+   * Users can now add TIMES attributes on their own.
+   * New ~FI_PROCESS_Trades tag supported in the Trade links file for better control on Trade processes.
+   * UI/UX improvements: updated splash screen, streamlined icons, and interface tweaks.
+   * index splitting
+   * seed value exceptions

 .. caution::
-   This is a major release.
    Your license should have maintenance covered beyond 25 October 2024 to be able to use this version (and above)

-Users of licenses with maintenance expiration before **October 25, 2024** are advised to use version 3.2.1, which is the final release within the major version **3** (`download <https://github.com/kanors-emr/Veda2.0-Installation/releases/tag/v3.2.1.0>`_).
+Users of licenses with maintenance expiration before **October 25, 2024** are advised to use version 3.2.2, which is the final release within the major version **3** (`download <https://github.com/kanors-emr/Veda2.0-Installation/releases/tag/v3.2.2.0>`_).

 `Version History <https://veda-documentation.readthedocs.io/en/latest/pages/version_history.html>`_